 You can resize a table’s row or column directly in the editor by mousing over the row/column lines in the grey headers until you see the resize cursor.

 Or you can resize rows and columns by entering exact height and width pixels in the Properties panel.
 To view your row/column properties in the panel, simply click the desired row or column’s grey header.

 End-to-end table creation example

 In this section, we step through how you might go about creating a table.
 In the example below, we have our sample work order form.
 The background has a “Parts Used” table with 6 columns.

-Next, give your table a name and add the desired number of rows and columns in the Properties panel.
-In this example, we have 4 rows and 6 columns.
+Next, give your table a name and add the desired number of Max Rows and columns in the Properties panel.
+In this example, we have 4 Max Rows and 6 columns.